Kmar0633/Stickman-Game/readme.md

 The file can be configured and edited and the java class that parses the information in GameConfiguration.

-How to play:
+## How to play:
 Click the left arrow button to make the player move left and click the right arrow button to make the player more right.
-Player can collide with the PlatformEntities and can land on it.
-However, if the player makes contact with the enemy (slimes) on the left or right side then it will reset to its original XPosition. if the player jumps on it then it disappears.
+Player can collide with the blocks and can land on it.
+However, if the player makes contact with the enemy (slimes) on the left or right side then it will reset to its original, if the player jumps on it then it disappears.
-The player wins by reaching the door at the end of the level, ending th game.
+The player wins by reaching the door at the end of the level, ending the game.

-Several problems of my code include:

--Not creating jump variables for my entity classes -not creating a superclass which can extend to subclasses such as clouds -Bugs may appear when configuring the JSON file such as changing the key and value dictionary pairs in the list -Handling the exceptions may be buggy

-Coding Style:
+## Coding Style:
 I used the google java style and followed its guidlines:

-Acknowledgements:
+## Acknowledgements:

 I based my intersection functions on this code https://stackoverflow.com/questions/49914153/java-collision-detection-glitch